spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/installation.md

 ---
 title: Installation
 short: Installation
-description: How to install the SPIRE Helm chart
+description: How to install the SPIRE stack using the SPIRE Helm charts
 kind: spire-helm-charts-hardened-about
 weight: 100
 aliases: